US Star Pacific Wrecks Your donation today supports the next 15 years

 Wreckage

-The Ghost Mountain Boys, page 151 adds:
+The Ghost Mountain Boys page 151:

 "Upon arriving at Natunga, Lutjens noted that the salvage team pulled out 'mashed bodies' with one hand and enjoyed undamaged fruitcake it had found among the wreckage with the other."